Jarlyk/JarlykMods/Hailstorm/README.md

 This mod is released under the standard MIT license, which is a permissive license that allows for free use, while disclaiming liability.
 The text of this is included in the release archive in License.txt.

 ### Changelog

+1.3.0 | 2020-09-05
+- Added new monster for small chest mimics
+- Fixed issue where the purple texture on Dark elites wasn't showing up properly in the darkness
+- Fixed issues with darkness shader impacting emissive textures oddly
+- Barrier elites now apply substantially more barrier to their allies, but also have slightly less total hp than before

 1.2.2 | 2020-08-23
 - Darkness background breathing sound now attenuates significantly with distance from the nearest Dark elite